austinhuang0131/joinmatrix/guide/popular-rooms.md

 You can search for other rooms on [MatrixRooms.info](https://matrixrooms.info), but please note that the results are unfiltered, and you should exercise caution in selecting rooms.

 <div class="flash">
-  Unlike the homeserver list, this room is consent-less: as long as the room/space is <em>reasonably public</em>, it can be included here.
+  Unlike the homeserver list, this list does not require explicit consent: as long as the room/space is <em>reasonably public</em> (eg. on room directories that can be publicly searched), it can be included here.
 Please let me know (see footer) of any popular room/space and I will consider.
 </div>

 ### Technology